JulienAssouline/data-studios-projects/docs/Friends/index.md

 Ross, on the other hand, dominated a good part of the show's dialogue for the first three seasons, but then dropped off quickly, before regaining most of the dialogue near the end of the series.

-In the end, though, the main six character's dialogue primarily hovered around 15 to 20 percent.
+In the end, though, the main six characters dialogue primarily hovered around 15 to 20 percent.
 And, even though there were other characters who appeared on the show.
 None of them even came close to having the same importance.